Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 St Kilda West has ten active public transport stops, offering a mix of light rail and bus services.
-These stops are served by three routes that together facilitate 4085 weekly passenger trips.
-Residents enjoy excellent transport accessibility, with an average distance of 117 meters to the nearest stop.
+These are served by three routes, collectively facilitating 4085 weekly passenger trips.
+Transport accessibility is rated excellent, with residents typically located 117 meters from the nearest stop.
+Most commutes are outward-bound due to the area's residential nature.
+Cars remain the dominant mode at 62%, with cycling at 7% and walking at 6%.
+Vehicle ownership averages 0.6 per dwelling, below the regional average.

-Daily service frequency averages 583 trips across all routes, equating to around 408 weekly trips per individual stop.
+According to the 2021 Census, 51.4% of residents work from home, which may be influenced by COVID-19 conditions.
+Service frequency averages 583 trips per day across all routes, equating to approximately 408 weekly trips per individual stop.

 Frequently Asked Questions - Transport